bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-05-passion-of-joan-of-arc.md

 _The Passion of Joan of Arc_ is an extraordinary achievement.
 Based on the original 1431 transcript of the trial of the teenager, Dreyer’s sparse style, filmed with little emphasis on plot or setting, and almost entirely in facial close-ups, draws you into the world of Jeanne’s suffering.
 It is perhaps the bravest expression of cinematic art of the silent era.
-**Bryony Dixon
+**Bryony Dixon**
-<![if !supportLineBreakNewLine]>
-<![endif]>**

 Silent cinema at its most sublimely expressive, Carl Theodor Dreyer’s masterpiece is an austere but hugely affecting dramatisation of the trial of
 St Joan of Arc.